Skip to content

 The best way to deal with wasps is to prevent them from becoming a problem in the first place.
 Here are some preventive actions you can take:

-- Seal cracks and holes in walls, doors, and windows.
+• Seal cracks and holes in walls, doors and under eaves.

-If you discover a small or new wasp colony, you may be able to deal with it yourself.
-Here are some things to keep in mind:
+If you discover a small new wasp colony, you may be able to deal with it yourself.
+However, here are some important things to keep in mind:-

-- Wear protective clothing, such as long sleeves, pants, gloves, and a hat with a veil.
+• Wear protective clothing with long sleeves, gloves and a hat with a mesh veil.

-- Use a wasp spray specifically designed for the type of wasp you are dealing with.
+• Use a wasp foam spray specifically designed for the type of wasp you are dealing with.

-- Spray the nest at night, when wasps are less active and more likely to be inside.
+• Spray the nest at dusk when the wasps are less active and more likely to be inside the nest.

-- Stand at a safe distance and aim for the nest's opening.
+• Stand at a safe distance while aiming at the nest's opening.

-- Wait a day or two before removing the nest, to ensure all the wasps are dead.
+• Wait a day or two before removing the nest to ensure all the wasps are dead but modern phone sprays will kill the nest contents within a few hours..

-If you are dealing with a larger or more established wasp colony, it is best to call a professional pest control service.
-They will have the knowledge, equipment, and experience to safely and effectively get rid of the wasps and remove the nest.
+If you are dealing with a larger or more established wasp colony, it is best to call in professional pest control service.
+They will have the knowledge, protective equipment and experience to safely and effectively get rid of the wasps and the nest.

 Wasps and Hibernation